niksy/knowledge/general/frontend-guidelines.md

 All changes should be done according to the principle of "defensive programming" - it is more appropriate to extend the current component with new modifications than to modify the same that could disrupt other modules that use these components.

-### Line length

-Line length in code and comments should be within the normal typographic boundaries, e.g. about 80 characters.

 ### Placeholder text

 In case of unavailable content for the project, instead of the standard Lorem Ipsum text,